pietersartain/pietersartain.com-hugo/content/post/2019-06-27-designing-my-digital-life.md

 With any luck, as a side effect of going through these exercises, I'll find, remember or develop some mental models I can use in the future to help keep my technology simple, and crucially, in service to me; not the other way around.

-*A big thank you to my friends who are accompanying me on this journy for their consultation, proof-reading and additional research.*
+*A big thank you to my friends who are accompanying me on this journey for their consultation, proof-reading and additional research.*